beverm2391/beneverman.com-v2/projects/beneverman.com.md

 ## Intro

-I built version one of beneverman.com with HTMl/CSS and vanilla JavaScript.
+Before this, I built a version of beneverman.com with HTMl/CSS and vanilla JavaScript.
 It was a single portfolio page with some interactivity, and some okay design work.
-You can check it out here: [beneverman.com](https://beneverman.com).
+You can check it out here: [Version 1](https://beneverman-legacy.netlify.app/).
 It was a great first version, and a great way to learn HTML/CSS and basic JavaScript.
 But, I decided it was time for some improvements, and clean code that I wouldn't be empbarassed to share.

 The core functionality that I wanted to add included: automatic rendering of new blog posts from markdown, automatic generation of the post url, a place where I could proudly showcase my development projects, and much better design.